 Marebu mat – on scratchpaper

-This marebu is made from natural, local materials sourced from the Kakadu and Gunbalanya area.
+Marebu is the name for a woven pandanus mat.
 Weavers gather fresh young leaves from the pandanus palm using a hooked stick, then strip and dry them.
 The pandanus is then boiled up on the campfire with local plant dyes.

 The old plant dyes used in Europe like indigo, saffron, woad and logwood fell out of use with the Industrial Revolution.
 But here, a natural “paintbox” thrives.